glotzerlab/hoomd-validation/ARCHITECTURE.md

 ## Design Goals

-The code in this repoitory is designed to run validation tests using HOOMD-blue for longer periods of time than CI testing can handle.
+The code in this repository is designed to run validation tests using HOOMD-blue for longer periods of time than CI testing can handle.
 Users of this repository should be able to: